firetailor/issue/README.md

 # issue
-just a repo to get issues from project which are not on github
+just a repo to get issues from projects which are not on github or private